 By the end of the twentieth century much of the archaeology and anthropology collections of the University were transferred out of the Museum to the care of the Anthropology Department where they could be used more directly in teaching and research.
 Today these collections are curated by the Archaeology Center and form an active part of the Center’s teaching curriculum.
 Artifacts are used in lectures and lab sessions, independent student research projects, and student developed exhibitions and displays.
 Materials from the collection are also used in outreach projects to local schools and community groups.
 Among other projects, local elementary school children take part in a simulated dig experience where Stanford students teach the children to excavate artifacts from a semi-permanent trench before analyzing them during a lab session.

-For more information about the archaeology collections at Stanford University please contact our Collections Manager, Christina Hodge.
+For more information about the archaeological, ethnographic, and archival collections at the Stanford Archaeology Center, please contact our Academic Curator and Collections Manager, Christina Hodge.
 We regret that we are only able to answer enquiries regarding material in or relating to Stanford's collections and are unable to perform general object identifications or valuations.